ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 * Bottom-up aka Code First

 To quote `Swagger.io`:
- >Design First: The plan is converted to a human and machine readable contract, such as a Swagger document, from which the code is built
+> Design First: The plan is converted to a human and machine readable contract, such as a Swagger document, from which the code is built.

- >Code First: Based on the business plan, API is directly coded, from which a human or machine readable document, such as a Swagger document can be generated
+> Code First: Based on the business plan, API is directly coded, from which a human or machine readable document, such as a Swagger document can be generated.

-In this blogpost I am using the Top-down Design First approach to facilitate API first development.
+In this blog post I am using the Top-down Design First approach to facilitate API first development.
 In the last paragraph of this blog I'll briefly show an example of a Code First approach with `Springfox`

 # API design: an example